 These days even our entertainment has to be economical and environmentally friendly, and that of course, is no bad thing.

-In September 2010, the EU published guidelines changing the way that the energy-rating system worked; making it easier for customers to find environmentally friendly televisions.
+In September 2010, the EU published guidelines changing the way that the energy-rating system worked; making it easier for customers to find environmentally automation friendly televisions.
 Since 2019 , a range of economic televisions have been released by all the top brands, meaning that there’s an abundance of choice when it comes to environmentally friendly entertainment.

 Besides making the best of the natural light that is afforded to you through the windows of your home, LED lights are becoming increasingly popular throughout the world.
-Though they may cost a little bit more, the lifespan of a single LED bulb can be anything from 35,000 hours right up to 50,000.
+Though they may control the cost a little bit more, the lifespan of a single LED bulb can be anything from 35,000 hours right up to 50,000.
 This is a very long time when you think that an incandescent bulb will only last between 8,000 and 10,000 hours.
 Depending on how much you use the light bulb, you could only find yourself changing it once or twice in a decade.
 To add to this 80% of the energy used in the bulb is used for light, a complete reversal of an incandescent bulb which only runs on an efficiency of 10% or 20%